ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 1. What kinds of work they cover: some licenses (such [Creative Commons](https://creativecommons.org/)) give permission to people to copy and adapt media and data and documents but do not give any permission related to using, adapting, and sharing software or hardware.
 Some licenses (such as [MIT](https://spdx.org/licenses/MIT.html) and [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html)) give permissions related to software but not to hardware.
 And some licenses (such as [CERN OHL](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2)) give permissions related to hardware but not to software.
 2. What kinds of conditions they place: some licenses (which we call "reciprocal", but you might also see the terms "copyleft" or "share-alike") require that any adaptations of the released work also need to be shared under the same license or a similar license.
 Other licenses (which we call "permissive") do not have this condition.

 Companies with money for lawyers can try to enforce licenses by suing other companies who have violated the license.
-Community projects usually don't have the resources.
+Community projects usually don't have the resources to do that.
 Instead, they may choose a license to express and implement their goals, and they may try to build social and cultural norms in the community to encourage people to respect the license.

 You should choose a license to share your work, so that other people know they can use it legally.
 If a standard open-source license written by a lawyer does what you want, you should use it; otherwise, you should have a good understanding of how past licenses have been written and what are the important things needed to write a license which other people can easily interpret and follow.